 Temporary agencies usually provide staff to a huge range of organisations.
 If you’re hoping to get into a particular career area, let the agency know and they might be able to find a placement in your chosen field.
 Once you get there, let them know that you’re keen to work in the sector and ask your colleagues about their jobs to find out what the work involves.
-You might also be able to arrange some unpaid work experience once your temporary placement is over.
+You might also be able to arrange some short unpaid work experience once your temporary placement is over.

 Keep track of your work experience